xreef/SimpleFTPServer/README.md

 [Instruction on FTP server on esp8266 and esp32](https://www.mischianti.org/2020/02/08/ftp-server-on-esp8266-and-esp32) [Simple FTP Server library now with support for Wio Terminal and SD](https://www.mischianti.org/2021/07/01/simple-ftp-server-library-now-with-support-for-wio-terminal-and-sd/)

-Simple FTP Server for
+#### Simple FTP Server for
  - esp8266 (Flash: SPIFFs, LittleFS.
 SD: SD, SdFat 2)
- - esp32 (SPIFFS, LITTLEFS, FFAT, SdFat)
+ - esp32 (SPIFFS, LITTLEFS, FFAT, SD: SD, SdFat)
- - Arduino (SD with 8.3 file format, SdFat 2)
+ - Arduino (SD with 8.3 file format, SD: SD, SdFat 2)
  - Wio Terminal (SdFat 2, and native FAT)

+#### Changelog
+- 2022-02-01 Add workaround to start FTP server before connection, add end and setLocalIP method.

 <!-- wp:paragraph -->
 <p>When I develop a new solution I'd like to divide the application in layer, and so I'd like focus my attention in only one aspect at time. </p>